dortania/OpenCore-Install-Guide/extras/legacy.md

 **Note**: The firmware drivers used for legacy users differ slightly:

 * [OpenUsbKbDxe.efi](https://github.com/acidanthera/OpenCorePkg/releases)
-  * For picker support in the Opencore menu
+  * For picker support in the OpenCore menu
 * [HfsPlusLegacy.efi](https://github.com/acidanthera/OcBinaryData/blob/master/Drivers/HfsPlusLegacy.efi)
-  * Needed for seeing Hfs drives like installers, the legacy variant is required for SandyBridge and older due to missing RDRAND instruction support
+  * Needed for seeing Hfs drives like installers, the legacy variant is required for Sandy Bridge and older due to missing RDRAND instruction support